College Football Playoff rankings predictions: Top 25 projections for Week 13 | NCAA.com

-The committee will continue to rank its Top 25 every week until the final rankings on Sunday, Dec.
+The committee will rank its Top 25 every week until the final rankings on Sunday, Dec.
 8. You can read an overview of the committee's process here on the official site.

 College Football Playoff rankings predictions: Top 25 projections for Week 13